-Sections 14 and 16 of this bill allow a physician or osteopathic physician to prescribel issue an order for auto-injectable epinephrine to a public or private school to be maintained at the school for the treatment of anaphylaxis that may be experienced by any person at the school.
-Sections 14 and 16 also provide that a physician or osteopathic physician is not subject to disciplinary action for issuing such a prescription an order to a school.
+Sections 14 and 16 of this bill allow a physician or osteopathic physician to prescribe auto-injectable epinephrine to a public or private school to be maintained at the school for the treatment of anaphylaxis that may be experienced by any person at the school.
+Sections 14 and 16 also provide that a physician or osteopathic physician is not subject to disciplinary action for issuing such a prescription to a school.
 Sections 2, 3 and 18 of this bill allow such a prescription to be written in the name of the school.

-Section 7 of this bill requires each public school, including, without limitation, each charter school, to obtain [a prescription] an order from a physician or osteopathic physician for auto-injectable epinephrine to maintain the drug at the school.
+Section 7 of this bill requires each public school, including, without limitation, each charter school, to obtain a prescription for auto-injectable epinephrine to maintain the drug at the school.
 Section 12 of this bill similarly authorizes a private school to obtain and maintain auto-injectable epinephrine at the school.
-If a public or private school obtains [a prescription] an order for auto-injectable epinephrine, sections [1,1] 3.5.
-7 and 12 of this bill allow a school nurse or other designated employee of the public or private school, as applicable, who has received training in the storage and administration of auto-injectable epinephrine to possess and administer auto-injectable epinephrine [prescribed to the school] to a [person] pupil on the premises of the school during the school day who is reasonably believed to be experiencing anaphylaxis.
+If a public or private school obtains a prescription for auto-injectable epinephrine, sections 1, 7 and 12 of this bill allow a school nurse or other designated employee of the public or private school, as applicable, who has received training in the storage and administration of auto-injectable epinephrine to administer auto-injectable epinephrine prescribed to the school to a person on the premises of the school during the school day who is reasonably believed to be experiencing anaphylaxis.
 Sections 4, 10 and 12 of this bill require training in the storage and administration of epinephrine to be provided to designated employees of a public or private school.
-Section 15 of this bill provides that a nurse is not subject to disciplinary action for administering auto-injectable epinephrine pursuant to a valid [prescription-] order issued pursuant to section 14 or 16.
+Section 15 of this bill provides that a nurse is not subject to disciplinary action for administering auto-injectable epinephrine pursuant to a valid prescription issued pursuant to section 14 or 16.